 MOD RCC/47A4/1

-RESOLUTION 57 (REV. DUBAI, 2012)
+RESOLUTION 57 (REV. HAMMAMET, 2016)

 Strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest

-(Johannesburg, 2008; Dubai, 2012)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

+noting

+a) Resolution 191 of the Plenipotentiary Conference (Busan, 2014), “Strategy for the coordination of efforts among the three Sectors of the Union”;

+b) Resolution ITU-R 6-1 (Rev. Geneva, 2007), on “Liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T)”, and Resolution ITU-R 7-2 (Rev. Geneva, 2012), on “Telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D)”, of the Radiocommunication Assembly (RA);

+c) Resolution 59 (Dubai, 2014) of WTDC, on “Strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest”,

 considering

 a) that a basic principle for cooperation and collaboration among the ITU Radiocommunication (ITU-R), Telecommunication Standardization (ITU-T) and Telecommunication Development (ITU-D) Sectors is the need for avoiding duplication of activities of the Sectors, and ensuring that work is undertaken efficiently and effectively;

-b) that there is a growing number of issues of mutual interest and concern to all Sectors including the following: electromagnetic compatibility (EMC); International Mobile Telecommunications (IMT); middleware; audiovisual delivery; accessibility for persons with disabilities; emergency communications; ICTs and climate change; and cybersecurity,
+b) that there is a growing number of issues of mutual interest and concern to all Sectors including the following: electromagnetic compatibility (EMC); International Mobile Telecommunications (IMT); middleware; audiovisual delivery; accessibility for persons with disabilities; emergency communications; ICTs and climate change; and security in ICTs,

 recognizing

-a) that there is a need to improve the participation of developing countries1 in the work of ITU, as outlined in Resolution 5 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference;
+a) that there is a need to improve the participation of developing countries1 in the work of ITU, as outlined in Resolution 5 (Rev. Dubai, 2014) of the World Telecommunication Development Conference;

 b) that one such mechanism – the Inter-sectoral Emergency Telecommunication Team – has been established to ensure close collaboration within the Union as a whole, as well as with interested entities and organizations outside ITU, on this key priority issue for the Union;

-c) that all advisory groups are collaborating in the implementation of Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries,
+c) that all advisory groups are collaborating in the implementation of Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries,

 taking into account